elireiner/my-projects/README.md

 ##### Discription

-Are you travling?
+Are you traveling?
 Find out more about your destination with this app!
 Get the news and weather.

-* Built a front end app and connected it to two apis.
+* Built a front end app and connected it to two APIs.
-* Enabled user input to construct the api request, thereby presenting users with relevent information.
+* Enabled user input to construct the API request, thereby presenting users with relevant information.
 * Perfected design for mobile and revising app to be fully responsive
 * deployed app to production with vercel